laurensalvarez/STEALTH/README.md

 To get the results summarizations, compareRanks.py computes the jaccard coefficient, and sk.py computes the Scott Knott procedure.
 To run, sk.py the results have to be a specified format which can be created using sksetup.py.

-For more information, contact me at lalvare@ncsu.edu with STEALTH github in the subject line.
+For more information, contact lalvare@ncsu.edu with STEALTH github in the subject line.